Must-attend classes for Northern Nevada gardeners

 - February 12th: Growing Outdoor Succulents – Liz Morrow, Master Gardener Volunteer, will present information about how Growing Succulents outdoors in cold environments is possible!
 Succulents bring a wonderful and fun character of textures and colors to any garden or landscape.
 We’ll discuss how to select and grow succulents year round that is conducive to our environment.

-- February 19th: Pollinators and Plants in Nevada – Kevin Burls, Cooperative Extension IPM Educator, will review native bee biology and ecology, highlight their interactions with garden plants, and discuss how gardeners can create pollinator habitat and help conserve local pollinator populations.
+- February 19th: Pollinators and Plants in Nevada – Kevin Burls, Extension IPM Educator, will review native bee biology and ecology, highlight their interactions with garden plants, and discuss how gardeners can create pollinator habitat and help conserve local pollinator populations.

 - February 26: Nuisance Weeds ID and Control – Melody Hefner, Urban IPM and Pesticide Safety Education Coordinator, will present information on the differences between noxious and nuisance weeds, how to identify common noxious and nuisance weeds in the Truckee Meadows, and control methods for noxious and nuisance weeds.
 Control methods will include prevention, cultural controls, mechanical controls and lower risk chemical controls.

 - March 5th: Training & Pruning Fruit Trees* – Michael Janik, Master Gardener Volunteer and Certified Arborist, will present fruit tree pruning basics and how trees respond to pruning.
 Michael will discuss size control using appropriate rootstocks, how proper early training will reduce the need for pruning as the tree matures, and when to prune.
 Step by step instructions for training fruit trees as central leaders, open center, and espaliers will embolden the novice pruner.